nxp-imx/imx-sm/sm/doc/arch.md

 is usually the most critical function in the system and the safety function usually needs very low latency interaction with SM.

-This document covers the NXP i.MX System Manager (SM), a firmware that runs on a dedicated core along with the FuSa software (optional) to manage the system.
+This document covers the NXP i.MX System Manager (SM), an application that runs on a dedicated core along with the FuSa software (optional) to manage the system.
 On i.MX9, the M33 core in the AON domain is the SCP and runs the SM.
 The other cores (e.g. A55, M7) are user cores and communicate with the SM via an SCMI protocol.